RyanBalfanz/mySyntenyPortal/README-qnsflow.md

 Note that this script expects the filenames of files in the /qns directory, therefore the full path is not required.
 Also, note that the .tab file is optional, the diagram will still generate without them.

-**TODO: review this, maybe it makes more sense to have path from `mySyntenyPortal/` instead of `qns/`**
+## What's going on:

+run-from-qns is running the QNS program with the arguments:

+`./qns.py -m --export-config -v 0 -o <output_dir> <links and/or karyotype files>`

+These arguments place a mySyntenyPortal links file and .conf files in the target output directory.
+This script creates an output dir (user configurable) and then copies those files into the appropiate directories for MSP.
+It then runs kick-off-docker.sh to launch MSP.

 ### Example Usage
 Here are some example usages:

+Run QNS, using "chel_gallus.links" in the qns directory, place output in $PWD/qns_output, and run
+mySyntenyPortal:
+`./run-from-qns --run-qns -i qns_output chel_gallus.links`

+Do not run QNS, take exising MSP files from qns_output and run:
+`./run-from-qns -i qns_output`

+Run QNS and clean up everything:
+`./run-from-qns --run-qns -i qns_output --clean-qns-output chel_gallus.links`
-`./run-from-qns Tse_Allig.links -c Tse-karyotype.tab -c Allig-karyotype.tab`
+`./run-from-qns --run-qns --clean-qns-output Tse_Allig.links -c Tse-karyotype.tab -c Allig-karyotype.tab`
-`./run-from-qns Tse_Goph.links -c Tse-karyotype.tab -c Goph-karyotype.tab`
+`./run-from-qns --run-qns --clean-qns-output Tse_Goph.links -c Tse-karyotype.tab -c Goph-karyotype.tab`

 ## Notes
 `./run-from-qns` currently forcefully passes the flags `-o ./output/ -v 0 -m --export-config`.